Yigit-Kuyu/Operations-Research/README.md

-# *The results of the mid-term exam have been announced, click [here](https://github.com/Yigit-Kuyu/Operations-Research/blob/main/Vize.xlsx)

 ## Project groups for presentation have been partly announced.
 Whole members of the related group must be in the class on 19/04/24, Friday.

 ### Project Groups